Is Peanut Butter Safe For Dogs?

 However, some peanut butter brands contain Xylitol, Aflatoxins, excessive sugar, and harmful unbalanced fats, which can pose serious threats to your dog's health.

-In short, the answer to this question is that yes, dogs can eat small amounts of peanut butter, granted that they don’t contain these harmful ingredients.
+In short, the answer to this question is that yes, dogs can eat of peanut butter, granted that they don’t contain these harmful ingredients.
 Which pretty much means that dogs can only consume organic brands.
 So, the answer to this debate actually lies in the nutritional facts indicated on the peanut butter.

 But if you want to be safe than sorry, it’s best to skip the peanut butter and just look for other dog treats that contain all of these vitamins.
 There are also of course, a wide range of supplements for dogs which will provide the necessary nutrition.